 HKL2000 program can be started from the data processing computers by typing HKL2000.
 This will launch the HKL2000 window and it will also show information about the other programs running on the machine in a red box as shown below.
 This box notifies the user about the status of the heavily used processors only and it can be usually ignored.

 Clicking Ok on this window gives you access to the HKL2000 launch window below.
 This window shows names of different detectors at SSRL and the small bar on the right can be moved up and down to see all the detectors.
 The default files for each of these detectors are available in these areas and they can be accessed by selecting the corresponding detector and clicking on Ok.
 Selection of a Q315 detector is shown on the window on the right side.
-SSRL currently has licenses to process data from Q315 Mar325 and Q4 detectors.
-Note: If you need a copy of the default file, please contact Irimpan Mathews.
+If you need a copy of the default file, for this or any other of the detectors used at SSRL, please contact Irimpan Mathews.

 This will bring the "HKL Main" window as shown below.
 This window gives access to different programs (Indexing, Integration. etc.) of the HKL2000 package from the menu bar on the top.
 If you are starting the HKL2000 program using a remote desktop it is difficult to see the whole window.
 To move the window up and down move the cursor to the left or right edge of the HKL2000 window and keep the left mouse button pressed while moving the window.
 Then, click the left mouse button again to keep the window in that view.

 Clicking on "Help" will bring up a small window below with some information about data processing with HKL2000 program.

 If the detector is offset, the position of the direct beam may be typed in the "Site Configuration" window (select the "Site Configuration" menu.)

 Close the configuration window by clicking on the "Close" button.
 This will save the newly typed information for the current session of the program.
 Please note that this file can/need not be saved using the "Save Site Info" button.